Frederick, Maryland: 18th century

 The earliest European settlement was slightly north of Frederick in Monocacy, Maryland.
 Monocacy was founded before 1730 (when the Indian trail became a wagon road) and was abandoned before the American Revolutionary War, likely due to the river's periodic flooding, hostilities predating the French and Indian War, or simply Frederick's better location with easier access to the Potomac River near its confluence with the Monocacy.

 Daniel Dulany, a land speculator, laid out what was initially called Frederick Town by 1745.
 Three years earlier, All Saints Church had been founded on a hilltop near a warehouse/trading post.
 Sources disagree as to which Frederick the town was named for, but the likeliest candidates are Frederick Calvert, 6th Baron Baltimore (one of the proprietors of Maryland), Frederick Louis, Prince of Wales, and Frederick the Great, King of Prussia.

-In 1748, Frederick County was formed by carving a section off of Prince George's County.
+In 1748, Frederick County was formed by carving off a section of Prince George's County.
 Frederick Town (now Frederick) was made the county seat of Frederick County.
 The county originally extended to the Appalachian mountains (areas further west being disputed between the colonies of Virginia and Pennsylvania until 1789).
 The current town's first house was built by a young German Reformed schoolmaster from the Rhineland Palatinate named Johann Thomas Schley (died 1790), who led a party of immigrants (including his wife, Maria Von Winz) to the Maryland colony.
 The Palatinate settlers bought land from Dulany on the banks of Carroll Creek, and Schley's house stood at the northwest corner of Middle Alley and East Patrick Street into the 20th century.
-Schley's settlers also founded a German Reformed Church (today known as Evangelical Reformed Church, and part of the UCC).
+Schley's settlers also founded a German Reformed Church, now known as Evangelical Reformed Church, and part of the UCC.
 Probably the oldest house still standing in Frederick today is Schifferstadt, built in 1756 by German settler Joseph Brunner and now the Schifferstadt Architectural Museum.
 The spire of the church and its clock tower were completed in 1763 and will undergo a restoration project in 2025.